zhangys11/tlearner/README.md

 This project is a successor of our early endeaver of transfer-learning-based CAD (computer-aided diagnosis):

-<p>Development of an Automated Screening System for Retinopathy of Prematurity Using a Deep Neural Network for Wide-angle Retinal Images [J].
-2019, doi: 10.1109/ACCESS.2018.2881042</p>
+<i>Development of an Automated Screening System for Retinopathy of Prematurity Using a Deep Neural Network for Wide-angle Retinal Images [J].
+2019, doi: 10.1109/ACCESS.2018.2881042</i>

 # Functions